 This last point is one that I have been sensitive to for the last several years.
 It is incredible to me that those who call themselves Christians do not speak faith-filled words.
 There are only a few Christians that you can tell have the word of God in their hearts because that is what comes out when they talk.

 I am reminded of one of my childhood mentors, the late Reverend Mattie Waters.
 When you talked to her, you could tell her heart was filled with the word of God.
 However, from my experience, it is rare to find someone like that.
 Most Christians speak doom and defeat.
 They do not speak from a heart filled with God’s word

 Matthew 21:21–22 (NKJV) — So Jesus answered and said to them, “Assuredly, I say to you, if you have faith and do not doubt, you will not only do what was done to the fig tree, but also if you say to this mountain, ‘Be removed and be cast into the sea,’ it will be done.
 And whatever things you ask in prayer, believing, you will receive.”

-There is a correlation between our hearts, our words, and what we believe.
+There is a correlation between our hearts, words, and beliefs.
 Jesus said that if we say to the mountain (seemingly impossible situation) to move and we don’t doubt in our hearts but believe what we say will happen, then it will happen.
-This means that there are several things that go together with the words that we speak.
+This means that several things go together with the words that we speak.